 Sticking to day to day activities can help you keep to schedule and the time you spend nursing the baby to sleep and feeding time at night would slowly decrease

-How Late can Sleep Regression Happen?
+How Late Can Sleep Regression Happen?

 Sleep regressions can be either late in terms of weeks or months past an expected regression or late in terms of the child’s age.
-“Later” sleep regression can begin as late as at the ages of 6, 8, 12, 18, and 24 months.
+“Later” sleep regression can begin as late as the ages of 6, 8, 12, 18, and 24 months.
 This is not an abnormal occurrence in the baby’s life as every baby is different and their growth does not happen the same way.

 During this period, the naps are gradually going to drop and there might be a bit of a back and forth with their sleep cycle.
 For example, they can move from having 3 naps to having 2 stable long naps, which will affect their night sleep.
 It may even trigger a complete regression in sleep.